LutingWang/todd/README.md

 cz bump -ch [--increment {major,minor,patch}] [-pr {alpha,beta,rc}]
 ```

-If for any reason, the created tag and changelog were to be undone, this is the snippet:
+If the created tag and changelog were to be undone

 ```shell
 git tag --delete ${TAG}